chauff/cse1500-web-transcripts/Assignment-2.md

 A few hints:

 - Before using browser features unknown to you, check whether they are supported by at least some of the major browsers.
-For example, the feature [Event.originalTarget](https://developer.mozilla.org/en-US/docs/Web/API/Event/originalTarget) is Mozilla-specific and thus not a good option for you.
+Some features are expressed differently in different browsers.
 - When you test your code's functionality, test it in more than one browser.
 - JavaScript is a dynamic language, important to remember when debugging.
 - The browser development tools are extremely helpful to debug client-side JavaScript.
 Use them.